 Should I buy defensive stocks?

 It depends on your risk tolerance and investment goals.
-Defensive stocks are less volatile than other types of stocks, making them a safer investment for some investors.
+Defensive stocks are less volatile than other stocks, making them a safer investment for some investors.
 However, they offer lower potential returns than cyclical stocks.
 It’s important to weigh each option’s pros and cons before deciding.

 What financial criteria are used to find defensive stocks?